Submitting a Rebuttal

 Charging Party Submits a Rebuttal

 The Charging Party will receive the Respondent’s position statement and response to request for information.
-The Charging Party has 30 days to provide a rebuttal.
+The Charging Party has 30 days to provide a rebuttal for employment and public accommodation cases.
+For housing cases, the timeline to submit a rebuttal is 10 days.

 Although not required, a written rebuttal is recommended.
 A rebuttal should include arguments and reference evidence which contradicts information that has been presented by the Respondent.